AshiniAnantharaman/Walmart_Retail_And_Customer_Analytics/Customer Analysis/README.md

 35. User Name
 36. Discount Percent

-Using these attributes a Customer Analysis is done and a dashboard has been created.
+Using these attributes the Customer Analysis is done and a dashboard has been created.